Bristol has undergone a dramatic cultural and artistic regeneration, but its maritime heritage is still evident everywhere you look.

 Dishes include salt marsh lamb and miso ice cream.
 For something simpler, Flour & Ash serves light and crispy sourdough pizza made from locally milled flour and pizza topped with three local Somerset cheeses.
 An atmospheric alternative can be found at The Glassboat restaurant on the harbour, where fine European cuisine is matched by a lovely waterside view.

 Vicki Power stayed at Berkeley Suites, apartments with hotel service.
-In August, suites start at £134 per night which includes a special dinner rate at The Berkeley Square Hotel’s restaurant, and complimentary use of the Nuffield gym.
+Suites include a special dinner rate at The Berkeley Square Hotel’s restaurant, and complimentary use of the Nuffield gym.
 Visit cliftonhotels.com or phone 0117 925 4000.